mAbdelfatah11/DO288-apps/labs/pipelines-creation/README.md

 ## Overview

-This project demonstrates the automated Continues Integration, Continues deivery of a Node.js application on RedHat Openshift using openshift pipelines.
+This project demonstrates the automated Continues Integration, Continues delivery of a Node.js application on RedHat Openshift using openshift pipelines.
 It's a great starter project for those practicing devops on openshift.

   ![pipeline](./screens/pipeline.png)